-The War on Rhino Poaching Has Human Casualties
+The Price of Protecting Rhinos

 Read: The rich men who drink rhino horns

 As the crisis continues, the job of protecting rhinos has changed dramatically.
 The South African military has stationed soldiers in the Kruger National Park.
 Surveillance technology like drones and light aircraft are used to spot signs of trouble.
 Rangers are trained by ex-military specialists.
-In 2012, the government body that oversees South Africa’s national parks appointed Johan Jooste, a retired military general, to oversee anti-poaching efforts.
+In 2012, the government body that oversees South Africa’s national parks appointed Johan Jooste, a retired army general, to oversee anti-poaching efforts.

 As threats to species and natural resources escalate worldwide, conservation is looking more and more like war.
 National militaries play a role in conservation in the Congo, Cameroon, Guatemala, Nepal, and Indonesia.
 British troops have been sent to Malawi to provide ranger training.
 The U.S.-based nonprofit Veterans Empowered to Protect African Wildlife (VETPAW) sends veterans to “lead the war” against wildlife crime in Africa.